jpedrosa/reluzir/lexer/README.md

 It could also serve a higher level parser with already parsed tokens.

+A [Hilite tutorial](https://github.com/jpedrosa/reluzir/tree/master/lexer/tutorial) that makes use of the Lexer classes is available.

 =========

 Recently added a CssLexer to the set: